Cecilia8989/pands-problem-sheet/README.md

 #### How it works

 Here the main steps of the program:
+1. The program can be run by executing the **"collantz.py"** script
-1. The script first prompts the user to enter a positive number.
+2. The script first prompts the user to enter a positive number.
 A first while loop is used to check if the user enters a positive number.
 If they do, the script exits the first while loop, If the user enters a negative number, the script will continue to prompt the user to enter a positive number until one is provided.
-2. The script will check whether the number is even or odd and cased on that perform a calculation.
+3. The script will check whether the number is even or odd and cased on that perform a calculation.
    - If the number is even, the script divides it by 2 and adds it to the "numbers" list.
    - If it is odd, the script multiplies the number by 3, adds 1, and then adds it to the "numbers" list.
-3. The while loop will continue until the number is one.
+4. The while loop will continue until the number is one.
-4. When the number is 1 the while loop will exit and the full list will be printed
+5. When the number is 1 the while loop will exit and the full list will be printed

 <details>
            <summary>Code comments</summary>